The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 She redirected those hours to course creation.
 Launched 2 additional courses that year instead of 1. $8K additional revenue from batching alone.

-How to batch: Pick two time slots daily for email, Slack, social media.
+How to batch: Pick two time slots daily for email, Slack, and social media.
 Close them outside those slots.
 Every interruption you prevent saves 15 minutes of refocus time.

 Defense 3: Say No to Side Quests